 After this latest improvements to protect users, WhatsApp doesn’t show up the last seen and the online status if you have never chatted with another WhatsApp account.
 Since those third-party apps don’t have an active chat with you, they cannot see when you are online,- WABetaInfo noted.

-In addition, WhatsApp is also working on a feature that will enable users to restrict certain information including their ‘Last Seen’ and profile picture from specific contacts.
+In addition, WhatsApp is also working on a feature that will enable users to restrict certain information, including their ‘Last Seen’ and profile pictures from specific contacts.

 WhatsApp recently announced that its users will now have the option to turn on disappearing messages by default for all new chats.